FelixOngati/phes-docs/docs/datasets.rst

 Datasets
 =========
-PHES contains the following datasets, categorized here by their level of reporting;
+PHES contains the following datasets, categorized here by their level of reporting

 National Level
 ----------------